Amid a galore of online and offline advice, we round up the best ways to get the most on your capital

 Fixed income vs equity

-Just as the sedate interest rate on our bank savings does not do our money any favour, fixed interest schemes might also not be the best option always.
+Just as the sedate interest rate on our bank savings does not do our money any favor, fixed interest schemes might also not be the best option always.

 Equities are better suited for long-term goals (buying a house, retirement, children’s education), while debt or fixed income instruments are suitable for short-term goals (such as a holiday).